alper/alpernl/content/posts/ronald-rietveld-arcam-lecture/index.md

   - product-/-design
   - the-city
 date: "2010-09-11T22:18:28+00:00"
-title: "Ronald Rietveld ARCAM lecture - “People go to Berlin because they think there's all that free space there, while there is more than plenty here in Amsterdam.â€\x9D"
+title: "Ronald Rietveld ARCAM lecture - "People go to Berlin because they think there's all that free space there, while there is more than plenty here in Amsterdam.""
 aliases:
   - /dingen/2010/09/ronald-rietveld-arcam-lecture/